Jonathan2251/lbd/source/llvmstructure.rst

 Creating the Initial Cpu0 .td Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As it has been discussed in the previous section, LLVM use target description
+As it has been discussed in the previous section, LLVM uses target description
-files (which use the .td file extension) to describe various components of a
+files (which uses the .td file extension) to describe various components of a
 target's backend.
 For example, these .td files may describe a target's register set, instruction
 set, scheduling information for instructions, and calling conventions.